The Failure of Economics Statistics

 Why do we have macroeconomic statistics?
 We all want to know more about the world outside of our direct experience.
 That is especially true for those whose livelihoods are bound up with knowing.
 For economics, that includes academics, investors, and just regular business people who are trying to make plans and would like to make sense of their prospects in a different market.

 The data collection industry was born.
-And it grew and grew, taking a huge leap in the 1930s during which time governments and central banks embarked upon a grand plan to tame business and trade cycles.
-They imagined themselves to have various levers in control rooms, with handles and names like “fiscal policy” and “monetary policy.”
+And it grew and grew, taking a huge leap in the 1930s, during which time governments and central banks embarked upon a grand plan to tame business and trade cycles.
+They imagined themselves to have various levers in control rooms, with handles and names such as “fiscal policy” and “monetary policy.”
 They would pull and push these levers to smooth out the recklessness of markets.

 In any case, back to statistics.
 Consistent with the way in which our times have lost faith in so much of what is called “science,” the science of data collection for purposes of economic planning has not gone well.
 For instance, back in the 1960s, it was widely believed that there was a consistent tradeoff between inflation and unemployment.
 When one was up, the other was down.
 It was said to be possible to control each element by manipulating the other.

-To some extent, the Fed’s Jerome Powell seems to believe something like this now.
+To some extent, Fed Chair Jerome Powell seems to believe something like this now.
 His idea of controlling inflation was not, at least overtly, to better manage the money stock but rather to “slow down” economic growth that is believed to be the underlying cause of inflation.
 At least that is what he said.

 That’s a problem with the theory, but there’s an even more fundamental problem with the data collection itself.
 When we see numbers and charts, there is something in the modern human brain that suspends incredulity.
 We simply take it for granted that what we are seeing is true.

-We saw this in COVID.
+We saw this in COVID-19.
 The charts were everywhere: exposure, infection, cases, hospitalizations, and deaths, and they were presented in waves.
 We thought we were following the science.
 We were told to look at the data and follow the science.
 We heard it over and over like a mantra.
-But people rarely if ever stopped and wondered: is any of this even true?
+But people rarely if ever stopped and wondered: Is any of this even true?

-Obviously the case and infection data is entirely contingent on testing, and the testing results were themselves contingent on accuracy, and the death data were contingent upon a judgment call concerning the cause of death.
+Obviously, the case and infection data were entirely contingent on testing, and the testing results were themselves contingent on accuracy, and the death data were contingent upon a judgment call concerning the cause of death.
 Put it all together with possible errors and what do you end up with?
-We came to realize that much of what we were being told was accurate was in fact complete gibberish.
+We came to realize that much of what we were being told was accurate was, in fact, complete gibberish.

 Sadly, the same thing is happening in economics today.
-What the Bureau of Labor Statistics reports as true inflation does not comport with anything being pushed by industry.
+What the Bureau of Labor Statistics (BLS) reports as true inflation does not comport with anything being pushed by industry.
 Groceries are a good example.
-The Consumer Price Index (CPI) lists them as up 20 percent over four years but industry puts the figure closer to 34 percent.
-It’s the same with cars: the rates of inflation are double what government reports.
+The consumer price index lists them as up by 20 percent over four years, but industry puts the figure closer to 34 percent.
+It’s the same with cars: The rates of inflation are double what government reports.
 Meanwhile, many costs are not reported at all, such as taxes, interest, or home prices.

 (Data: Federal Reserve Economic Data (FRED), St. Louis Fed; Chart: Jeffrey A. Tucker)

-As for the Gross Domestic Product (GDP) numbers, take them with a grain of salt.
+As for the gross domestic product numbers, take them with a grain of salt.
 That’s because some 17 percent of the number is attributable to increases in government spending.
 Take that away from the total and you turn numbers in the black to numbers in the red.
-And if you want to go further and adjust those by actual inflation numbers as versus BLS fictions, you end up with deep recessionary conditions.
+And if you want to go further and adjust those by actual inflation numbers as compared with BLS fictions, you end up with deep recessionary conditions.

 We just learned that the jobs numbers have been overstated for two years by some 1.2 million jobs that really do not exist.
 In searching for a reason for such an egregious error, we come across a strange statistical adjustment deployed by the BLS called the “birth-death” rate—not of lives but of businesses.